masanoriyoshii/p2_continuous-control/report.md

 ## Ideas for Future Work

 - tweak hyperparameters to improve the performance
-- try other methods, such TRPI, PPO, A2C, A3C
 - try other unity-ml projects
+- try other methods which is likely to be suitable for each project, such as TRPO, PPO, A2C, A3C

 <!-- ## Step 01